AdyGCode/ICTPRG302-2024-S2-Sessions/session-05/Readme.md

 ### Functions with (Positional) Parameters

-- Defines one or more parameters
+- Define one or more parameters
-- Accepts the same number of arguments
+- Accepts exactly the same number of arguments
 - Each argument *must* match the parameter in the same position
 - If number of arguments does not match number of parameters then an error will occur